nollidnosnhoj/travel2change/docs/dev/A. Reward Points System.md

 **Please note that this is not in the project, you will have to implement this on your own.**

+## Import Required PointValue data

+In the project, we added `awarded_points` whenever the user created a review, and added a photo with it.

+The keys used are `review_create` and `review_photo`.
+If the key does not link to a PointValue, the user will not receive any points, so we need to create two PointValue objects that keys `review_create` and `review_photo`.

+Luckily, in the spreadsheet folder, we have created a spreadsheet that you can import to create the two objects.
+If you do not know what importing does, please refer to 07.1

 ## Example from the project

 In the project, when a review is created or deleted, it will either add or remove points respectively from the target user.
 We done this using signals.